-About
+About Evan

 I see therapy as a space to listen and connect to what is unfolding within us.
 When we attend to our inner experience, we often rediscover parts of ourselves that have been overlooked or pushed aside.
-Through this process, we can begin to restore a deeper sense of who we are and what matters within our lives.
+In this sense, the challenges we bring to therapy function like doorways.
+By taking a step inward, we can come back into contact with who we are beneath the pressures and patterns we seek to understand or change.

 How I Work

-My approach to therapy is contemporary, integrative, and responsive to each client.
-I work flexibly while anchoring my practice in an existential and humanistic framework.
-This way of working emphasizes authenticity, relationship, and lived experience.
-Difficult emotions are met with curiosity rather than judgment.
-Insight is not treated as an endpoint, but as something that can be embodied and integrated over time.
-While this work is oriented toward meaning and self-understanding, it is also grounded in addressing the real difficulties you may be facing, such as anxiety, emotional overwhelm, or patterns that feel hard to change.
-The aim is to support you in living more authentically—aligning your actions with your values and cultivating a more present, connected way of being in the world.
+While this work is oriented toward self-understanding, it is also grounded in addressing the practical difficulties of life, such as anxiety, depression, relational conflicts, or patterns that feel hard to change.
+The aim is to support living more authentically—aligning actions with values and cultivating a more present, connected way of being in the world.

 What Shapes My Work